Introduction to Cluster Algebras. Chapter 7: Edge labels of reduced plabic graphs

 If $G'$ has an edge with the label $ij$, then $G$ has a bad double crossing involving the trips originating at~$i$ and~$j$.
 This however is impossible since $G$ is reduced, by \cref{thm:bridge}.
 Therefore $G'$ has no edge with label~$ij$.
 Furthermore, $G'$ has no edge with a label $h$ for $i<h<j$.
 Since all trivalent vertices of $G'$ satisfy the resonance condition of \cref{fig:resonance}, the same remains true after switching the labels $i$ and~$j$.
 Thus, all trivalent vertices of $G$ that were present in $G'$ satisfy this resonance condition.

 Finally, the two new trivalent vertices in $G$ satisfy this condition because $i<j$ and we can exclude $i<r<j$ and $i<s<j$ because of \eqref{eq:ij-pair-3}. \end{proof}

 \begin{proof}[Proof of \cref{thm:resonance}] We first establish the ``if'' direction.
-Let $G$ be a plabic graph without internal leaves that are not lollipops.
+Let $G$ be a leafless plabic graph.
 Suppose that $G$ has the resonance property.
 We want to show that $G$ is reduced.

 Assume the contrary.
-By \cref{pr:reduced-collapse}, $G$ can be transformed by local moves that don't create internal leaves into a plabic graph~$G'$ containing a hollow digon.
+By definition, $G$ can be transformed by local moves (that is, (M1), (M2), (M3)) into a plabic graph~$G'$ containing a hollow monogon or a hollow digon.
 Since $G$ has the resonance property, so does~$G'$, by \cref{lem:moves-resonance}.
-This yields a contradiction because the labels around a hollow digon do not satisfy the resonance property, see \cref{fig:fail2}.
+This yields a contradiction because the labels around a hollow monogon or digon do not satisfy the resonance property, see \cref{fig:fail2}.

 We next establish the ``only if'' direction.
 Suppose that $G$ is reduced, with $\dpi_G=\dpi$.
 We know from \cref{thm:bridge} that there is a bridge decomposition $G'$---a reduced plabic graph---with trip permutation~$\dpi$.
 By \cref{lem:resonance}, $G'$ has the resonance property.
 By \cref{thm:moves}, $G\sim G'$.

-Since $G$ has no internal leaves, there exists a trivalent plabic graph $G_3\sim G$, see \cref{lem:bitri}.
-Moreover it can be seen from the proof of this lemma that $G$ and $G_3$ are related via moves that do not create internal leaves, so by \cref{lem:moves-resonance} $G$ has the resonance property if and only if $G_3$ does.
-Similarly, by removing bivalent vertices from~$G'$, we obtain a trivalent graph $G'_3\sim G'$ that has the resonance property.
-Since $G_3$ and $G'_3$ are trivalent and move-equivalent to each other, they are related via a sequence of (M1) and (M4) moves, see \cref{thm:newmoves1}.
-By \cref{lem:moves-resonance}, these local moves preserve the resonance property, so $G_3$ has the resonance property and therefore $G$ has it as well. \end{proof}
+But now by \cref{lem:moves-resonance}, the resonance property is preserved under the local moves, so $G$ has the resonance property as well. \end{proof}